 Government-industry collaboration on automotive R&D through the Partnership has evolved over time.
-From the Partnership for a New Generation of Vehicles in the 1990s to the FreedomCAR and Fuel Partnership in the 2000s, and to U.S. DRIVE today, the Partnership continues to benefit from diverse perspectives and unequivocal technical expertise that enable it to remain at the forefront of the changing world of automotive and related infrastructure technology development.
+From the Partnership for a New Generation of Vehicles in the 1990s to the FreedomCAR and Fuel Partnership in the 2000s, and to U.S. DRIVE today, the Partnership continues to benefit from diverse perspectives and unequivocal technical expertise.
+These characteristics enable it to remain at the forefront of the changing world of automotive and related infrastructure technology development.

 For more about the Partnership's vision, mission, and scope, as well as information about its organizational structure and operating principles, please see the U.S. DRIVE Partnership Plan.
 For highlights of technical accomplishments, please see the 2013 Technical Accomplishments Report or past years' technical reports.